BA-Computer-Science-Club-2023-2024/Android-Studio-Tutorials/6b - Services and Notifications - Build Service.md

-# 6b - Services and Notifications
+# 6b - Services and Notifications - Building Service

 Once all the necessary permissions are managed, you can begin creating the foreground service.